astrovine/charvet-group/README.md

 # Charvet Group Sales Dashboard 🏛️

-A full-stack web application for managing and visualizing sales data, built with FastAPI and React.
+A full web application for managing and visualizing sales data, built with FastAPI and React.
 This dashboard provides comprehensive tools for tracking product sales, managing user accounts, and analyzing business performance.

 ## Overview

-The Charvet Group Sales Dashboard is designed to streamline sales operations and provide real-time insights into business metrics.
-The application features a secure authentication system, role-based access control, and an intuitive interface for data management and visualization.
+Engineered to automate sales tracking and provide real-time business intelligence, this platform transforms raw sales data into actionable insights through a secure, role-based system.
+Key features include JWT-based authentication with a multi-tiered permission model (admin vs. superadmin), a dynamic analytics dashboard with interactive data visualizations, and a data ingestion pipeline for bulk-processing sales records from Excel files.

 ## Features